-I’ve got some exciting news to share with you all – I’m now an Organic Basics brand ambassador.
+I’ve got some exciting news to share with you all – I’m now an Organic Basics affiliate.
 What does this mean?
 It means that I get to review their awesome range for free (and earn a small commission) whilst you get to grab yourself 10% off with my exclusive code GEORGINAOBC.
 For my first review, I’ll be putting the Organic Basics Starter Pack to the test.
 But before I get into the nitty-gritty let’s find out a little more about what Organic Basics stands for.
 (Discount code valid until 29th of January.)

 DISCLAIMER: Please note that this is not a sponsored post and I have not received monetary payment for this post.
 I have been sent products from Organic Basics for personal use and to write a review if I wished.
 All opinions are my own and 100% honest.
 I am, however, an Organic Basics affiliate which means that if you buy anything from the Organic Basics website I will receive a small commission.
 If you’d like to know more, feel free to contact me.

 About Organic Basics

 The Netherlands based Organic Basics are a forward-thinking organic and sustainable underwear brand that offers a ridiculously stylish cotton range for both men and women, all whilst looking after their factory workers and the environment too.
 They only work with certified factory partners based in Austria, Italy, Portugal and Turkey, that all share their vision on sustainability, reducing their environmental footprint.

 The factory working conditions are safe and free from forced labour and child labour, and all of their workers are receiving a living wage.
 All workers are also offered free lunches and childcare too.
 I actually feel like the modern UK workplace could learn a thing or two from how Organic Basics runs things.